jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 IF a group of individuals wants to barter together and they agree that 10fish=1chicken.
 AND 1fish=1seashell (for convenience 1fish can be represented by 1seashell).
 THEN seashells become a medium of exchange (currency) and a way to store wealth (money) for future use within that group.
-(1) Even children often develop their own money to exchange things with each other (marbles, candy, etc.)
+(1) Even children often develop their own money for convenience and to exchange things with each other (marbles, candy, cards, etc.)

 ## 2- What are the problems with modern money?
 2.1.
 With time money becomes institutionalised, centralised, debt-based in fiat national currencies (backed only by the power governments give themselves to tax its people) which are controlled by governments banks organisations in their self-serving best interest.
 The natural p2p market economy is corrupted by inflation and interests and other shenanigans.
 This creates problems such as debts inequalities world-wars terrorism corruptions exploitations from continuously growing third parties (inflation interests fees commissions taxations (for wars armies armaments) etc.).

 ## 3- How can money be improved to make society better?
 3.1.
-Returning to money by the people for the people.
-That means a system of decentralised peer to peer agreement (a language for money on what is valuable and can be used as currency for the exchange of goods and services and as money for storing value and investing).
+Returning to "money by the people for the people".
+That means a system of decentralised peer to peer agreement a "language and agreement for money" on what is valuable and can be used as currency for the exchange of goods and services and as money for storing value and investing).
+Money based on value-equity instead of debt.
 3.2.
 CC built on cryptology and the internet make money that is trans-national decentralised yet controlled and verifiable with complete traceability and an auditable database of all past transactions.
 This technology was invented by Satoshi Nakamoto and made public in his 2008 bitcoin white paper.
 It is a decentralised p2p-replicated public trust-less (crypto verified by 'miners' with trial and error (POW)) blockchain